 - It evolved from the Athenaeum Illustre (1632)

-- With more than 28,000 students, 5,000 staff, it ranks among the largest comprehensive universities in Europe.
+- Ranks among the largest comprehensive universities in Europe

 - One of the world’s intellectual hubs